10 Best Woods for Smoking Chicken

 6. Traeger Grills Hardwood Pellets to Smoking Chicken

-All the products we’ve looked at so far have been chips and chunks.
+All the products we’ve looked at (so far) have been chips and chunks.
 Now let’s explore wood pellets.
-These come from cherry wood so they give off a light, mild flavor.
-Cherry wood doesn’t just add sweetness to your chicken – it also adds some color to the meat.
-For smoking, this 20-pound bag provides up to 40 hours of use at roughly 5 pounds per hour.
+These come from cherry wood, giving off a light, mild flavor.
+Cherrywood doesn’t just add sweetness to your chicken—it also adds color to the meat.
+When smoking, this 20-pound bag provides up to 40 hours of use at roughly 5 pounds per hour.

 But if you’re using the pellets without any other heat source, your usage time slides down to 10 hours.
-20 if you’re using a 300°F cooktop.
-Pellets are small and narrow though, so they’re best used in a smoker box or cylindrical smoking grill.
-If you put them on a regular barbeque grate or cooktop they might slip through the gaps and burn out too quickly, leading to wasted wood.
+Twenty if you’re using a 300°F cooktop.
+Pellets are small and narrow, though.
+So they’re best used in a smoker box or cylindrical smoking grill.
+If you put them on a regular barbecue grate or cooktop, they might slip through the gaps and burn out too quickly, leading to wasted wood.

-Traeger pellets have no additive, bonding agents, or fillers.
+Traeger pellets have no additives, bonding agents, or fillers.
 They’re 100% pure organic cherry wood.
-They’re harvested from sustainable American hardwood forests, so they’re environmentally friendly.
+They’re harvested from sustainable American hardwood forests, so it is environmentally friendly.
 These pellets give off beautiful blue smoke to enhance the flavor of your chicken.
 You can also use them for pork, beef, mutton, and bread.

 Pros: